DV

 Plotting technology (programming language)

 For this course, you are welcome to choose any plotting technology.
 Yes!
 You can choose your plotting platform.
-I used to plot in R, and now I have switched to Matplotlib (Python).
+Back in early 2010s, I used to plot in R, and now I have switched to Matplotlib (Python).
 Some of my students use the D3.js Javascript library.
-Whatever technology you choose, I imagine you will become somewhat of an expert on the technology by the end of the semester.
-You can also choose to be an explorer and try a new tool each time you have to develop a plot.
+You can chose to stick to a single tool (say, Tableau) or you can also choose to be an explorer and try a new tool each time you have to design a plot.

-There will be several kinds of homework in this course.
-You will be assigned to draw concept maps of the books chapters you read.
-Each week, you will be asked to plot/create several plots/charts.
-You may also be often asked to peer-review.
-You will also be asked to bring a printed copy of your plots for classroom discussions in most of the classes.
+There will be several types of homework in this course.
+You will be assigned to draw concept maps for the book chapters you read.
+Each week, you will also be asked to create and plot several charts and graphs.
+Additionally, you may often be asked to peer-review the work of your classmates.
+In most classes, you will need to bring a printed copy of your plots for classroom discussions.
 When relevant, you may also need to find data sets and specific types of plots.

-All homework should be submitted via Canvas.
-I ignore any assignment submitted to me via email.
-If you do not find the right place to submit in Canvas, ask me by sending an email, do not email me your homework.
+All assignments should be submitted via Canvas.
+I will ignore any assignments submitted via email.
+If you cannot find the correct place to submit on Canvas, please ask me by sending an email.
+However, do not email me your homework, as it may not be graded.

-Most classes begin with a quick quiz (5 to 10 minutes).
-Mostly, these will be multiple choice questions.
-Questions will be mainly from the book chapter readings and classroom lectures.
-Please bring your laptops to the classroom so you can take the quiz on your computer.
-If, for some reason, we switch to an online setting, the quizzes will be proctored.
+Most classes will begin with a quick quiz (5 to 10 minutes).
+These quizzes will mostly consist of multiple-choice questions based on the book chapter readings and classroom lectures.
+Please bring your laptops to class so you can take the quiz on your computer.
+If we switch to an online setting for any reason, the quizzes will be proctored.

 Exams

-There will be two comprehensive exams: mid-term and final.
-These will be full two-hour-long exams.
+There will be two comprehensive exams: a mid-term and a final.
+The mid-term will be a full 75-minute exam, and the final will be a two-hour-long exam.
 Most of the exam questions will be related to classroom activities and homework, and I will provide sample exam questions.

 Attendance, due dates, and late policy